huaweicloud/terraform-provider-huaweicloud/docs/resources/networking_vip_associate.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the vip associate resource.
+* `region` - (Optional, ForceNew) The region in which to obtain the vip associate resource.
     If omitted, the provider-level region will work as default.
-Changing this creates a new vip associate resource.

-* `vip_id` - (Required) The ID of vip to attach the port to.
+* `vip_id` - (Required, ForceNew) The ID of vip to attach the ports to.
-    Changing this creates a new vip associate.

 * `port_ids` - (Required) An array of one or more IDs of the ports to attach the vip to.
-    Changing this creates a new vip associate.

 ## Attributes Reference